zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 git clone https://github.com/charliegerard/gaze-detection.git
 ```

-One we have cloned the repository we cn use the software.
+One we have cloned the repository we can use the software.
 To start we should have a code file where we want to the code to be.
 The first thing we should do is import the software:
 ```javascript
 import gaze from "gaze-detection";
 ```